eldarko/epolymorph/README.md

   But now the implementation of the server must be a `gen_server` and not a `gen_statem`.

-* If one day you are to add another function `servermodule:callme2` the compiler will not help you to find all the implementation modules.
+* If one day you are to add another function `servermodule:callme2` the compiler will not help you to find all the implementation modules for adjusting to the change.
+The same is true if you want to change your `callme` method, for example, to accept another parameter.
-  This is very important feature of strictly typed and OOP languages like C++ or Java: if you add new method to the interface, any incomplete implementation will not compile.
+  This is an important feature of strictly typed and OOP languages like C++ or Java: as you add new method to the interface or change signature of existing method, any non-conforming implementation don't compile.

 __Solution 2__: Replace Server with a tuple {Module,Context}

-    func(Server = {Module,Context}) ->
+    func(_Server = {Module,Context}) ->
       Module:callme(Context).

+Much better but still smells.

 _Advantage(s)_:
 1. The implementation is now not limited to a process